PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 Tracy had these questions:

--   What is the turnover status from the dataset being examined?
+-   What is the attrition rate from the dataset being examined?

 -   What are the likely reasons why an employee may leave?

+-   What might make an employee stay?

 -   What recommendations can guide Qeug in its quest to retain its employees?